Guanacaste Province: Tourism

 Tourism spreads across Guanacaste's 10141 km2 and more than 400 mi of coast line.
-Main attractions of tourists include water, land, mountains, volcanoes, and coastal ecosystems.
+The main tourist attractions include water, land, mountains, volcanoes, and coastal ecosystems.
 The two main commercial areas Santa Cruz and Liberia with six surrounding tourism development centers: Papagayo Peninsula, El Coco, Las Catalinas, Flamingo, Conchal, and Tamarindo.
 Liberia is central to the six locations and is complete with an airport.
 Animal rehab center, Centro de Rescate Las Pumas, is located in the heart of Area de Conservación Guanacaste World Heritage Site.
 The Guanacaste province is home to the bulk of Costa Rica's all-inclusive resorts.

 Demographics

 Most of the population descends from Chorotega Natives and Spaniards, with some Africans as a result of a large number of slaves working the land during the colonial period.
-As in Nicaragua and elsewhere in Costa Rica, Usted is the form of address used by Guanacastecans upon initial meetings and typically among adults.
+As in Nicaragua and elsewhere in Costa Rica Usted is the form of address used by Guanacastecans upon initial meetings and typically among adults.
 The vos verb-form is used mainly when adults address children, especially their own, and occasionally between adults who are family members or good friends.

 The Chorotega culture and the Spanish culture have successfully integrated; among the main cultural elements are their music, literature (folklore), musical instruments, bullfighting, and religious events.

 Economy

 The province has an economic and cultural heritage based on beef cattle ranching.
 Most of the area is covered by small patches of forest, scattered trees and large pastures of coarse grasses where Brahman cattle and related breeds graze.

 Historically, the main source of income of Guanacaste was cattle ranching.
 Cattle ranching is declining in Guanacaste due to an international drop in the demand for beef.
 Many pastures are naturally reverting to dry forest or are being converted to tree plantations.

 The other agricultural products of relative importance in the province are sugar cane and cotton, and since the late 1980s, with the creation of a large-scale irrigation program (the water comes from Lake Arenal after passing through several power generating stations), rice has become a prominent crop.

 Since the late 20th century, tourism has emerged as the new and growing activity in the local economy.
 The combination of beaches like Playas del Coco, Playa Tamarindo, and the sunny dry season that coincides with the winter months in northern latitudes have made tourism a key economic activity.
-A lot of tourists are also attracted by the Province's seven national parks.
+Many tourists are also attracted by the province's seven national parks.
 These include the Santa Rosa, Guanacaste and Rincon de la Vieja National Parks.